-One question we typically get from readers, friends, and family regarding new versions of iOS is: "When will Apple make its announcement?"
+One question we typically get from readers, friends, and family regarding new versions of iOS is: "When will Apple announce the next operating system for iPhone?"

-Unless Apple drastically changes the way it handles iOS releases, the company will likely announce iOS 14 at its annual developer conference in the summer.
+Unless Apple drastically changes the way it handles iOS releases, the company will likely announce iOS 14 at its annual developer conference this summer.

 Samsung Galaxy Android 10 Update Info (2020)

 With the Samsung Galaxy Android 10 update rolling out and new info starting to emerge, we want to take you...